Download Careers360 App

 Barrier Methods

-Barrier methods prevent the sperm from reaching the egg.
-Some of the commonly used barrier methods are:
+Barrier methods prevent the structure of sperm from reaching the egg.
+Some of the commonly used barrier methods are

-• Condoms: Condoms are available for men and women; condoms are efficient in preventing pregnancies and also protect from sexually transmitted infections.
+• Condoms: Condoms are available for men and women; condoms are efficient in preventing pregnancies and also protect from sexually transmitted diseases.

-• Diaphragms: Diaphragm is a dome-shaped cup used in the vagina before intercourse, but it should be used with spermicide for better performance.
+• Diaphragms: A diaphragm is a dome-shaped cup used in the vagina before intercourse, but it should be used with spermicide for better performance.

-• Hormonal methods of contraception: It changes the balance of the body's hormones to prevent ovulation.
+It changes the balance of the body's hormones to prevent ovulation.
+Some of the hormonal birth control methods are mentioned below:

-• Birth Control Pills: Taken orally daily, the tablets inhibit ovulation, and birth control pills can also help a female to regulate their menstrual cycle and eliminate painful menstruation cramps.
+• Birth Control Pills: Taken orally daily, the tablets inhibit ovulation, and birth control pills can also help a female to regulate their menstrual cycle and eliminate painful menstrual cramps.

 • Injections: The hormonal shot is injected every three months, and it serves to prevent ovulation.